 Lime rendering

-External render was integral to the design of many buildings.Its primary function was to protect against the weather, but it could also disguise the method of constructionor make the buikding appear to be of a more prestigious material.
+External render was integral to the design of many buildings.Its primary function was to protect against the weather, but it could also disguise the method of construction or make the building appear to be of a more prestigious material.

 Until the 18th century the use of render, particulary for stone buildings, was widespread and common, and its historical application is often underestimated.
 Renders were applied to a wide variety of backgrounds, from mixed uncoursed rubble, to good quality ashlar or brickwork, as well as to external lathwork, cob and wattlework.